yasirerkam/Win10_BrightnessSlider/README.md

 #### ChangeLog
 v1.04
 * added: author page to  menu item  that shows version no.
-* trying tofix: fallback doesnt handle management not supported exception.  **(plase feedback whether this is running appropriately)**
+* trying to fix: fallback doesnt handle management not supported exception.

 v1.02